actix/actix-website/docs/actix/sec-1-getting-started.md

 slug: /actix/getting-started
 ---

+import RenderCodeBlock from '@theme/CodeBlock';
+import vars from "@site/vars";

 # Getting Started

 Let’s create and run our first actix application.
 We’ll create a new Cargo project that depends on actix and then run the application.